YixingHuang/ITLsurvey/README.md

 This is the code repository for our paper:

 ## A Survey of Incremental Transfer Learning: Combining Peer-to-Peer Federated Learning and Domain Incremental Learning for Multicenter Collaboration

+## Acknolowdgement
+This repository is developed based on the [task-incremental learning respository](https://github.com/Mattdl/CLsurvey)